trailblazing/tute/README.md

 _______________________________________________________________________

-##happenote is forked from MyTetra
+##happenote is forked from mytetra_webengine and mytetra_webengine is forked from MyTetra
 _______________________________________________________________________

 ENG: Central source repository for MyTetra development.